The aggression factor in poker

 Calculated aggression and how it’s done

 Aggression is not an end in itself, it’s a mean for finding an optimal exploiting route in the game.
-Likewise, aggression is meant to be used in all situations, but when aggression is called for it’s a lost opportunity to not use it.
+Likewise, aggression is not meant to be used in all situations, but when aggression is called for it’s a lost opportunity to not use it.

-The exactly frequency you will use for your C-bet can be as high as 90%.
-In other words, you raise after the flop 9 out of 10 if you have been raising pre flop (the situation changes however, if someone is 3-betting you).
+The exact frequency you will use for your C-bet can be as high as 90%.
+In other words, you raise after the flop 9 out of 10 times if you have been raising pre flop (the situation changes however, if someone is 3-betting you).
 Some players C-bet 100%, but this is not optimal since they became predictable.
-90% C-bet frequency is also pretty much and it you prefer 80% that can perhaps be as good – it all depends on how the opponents adjust.
+A 90% C-bet frequency is also pretty much and it you prefer 80% that can perhaps be as good – it all depends on how the opponents adjust.

-The value bet
+Methods for aggression 2: The value bet

 Bet as often as you can when it’s legitimate